ibm-functions/composer/README.md

 result of this invocation, invokes either the second or third action.

  This composition includes the definitions of the three composed actions.
-If the actions are defined and deployed elsewhere, the composition code can be shorten
+If the actions are defined and deployed elsewhere, the composition code can be shortened
  to:
 ```javascript
 composer.if('authenticate', 'success', 'failure')